Web

 3:30pm How 404 Media Reveals Privacy Abuses

-4:00pm Lightning talks
+4:00pm Lightning Talks

-Saeyoung Rho, Cecilia Ferrando, and Shidong Pan
+Chengyuan Deng, Cecilia Ferrando, and Shidong Pan

 4:15pm Vote for Best Poster/Demo